 A Bavarian-styled village in the Cascade Mountains, Leavenworth is a vibrant town with a full calendar of popular seasonal events.
 Surrounded by beautiful forest and mountains, filled with streams and meadows, hiking, mountain biking, and rafting lure both families and experienced adventurers.
 Skiing, sledding and tubing are big in winter.
 In town, the waterfront park that runs along the Wenatchee River is great for strolling year round.
 One of a kind shops line the streets.
 There are a number of wine tasting rooms, and a Nutcracker Museum with pieces dating back centuries.
 The outdoor theater is busy in summer, Oktoberfest is an annual autumn party, and the Christmas lights in downtown in December are a huge draw.
-Seattle to Leavenworth: 2 hours and 30 minute drive, 3 hours and 20 mins Amtrak train twice daily.
-3 hours by Greyhound Bus leaves 5 times daily.
+Seattle to Leavenworth: 2 hours and 30 minute drive, 3 hours and 20 mins by Amtrak train twice daily, or 3 hours by Greyhound Bus leaves 5 times daily.

 A delightful island escape just minutes from downtown Seattle, Bainbridge Island offers a combination of small-town charm and rugged wilderness.
 The hub of island activity is historic downtown Winslow, with diverse restaurants, boutiques, museums, galleries, a farmers market, and performing arts.
 Beaches and marinas ring the island offering kayak and paddleboard rentals, while the interior is home to evergreen forests and lush wetlands with hiking, cycling, and horseback riding trails.
 Bicycles are available for rent at the Bainbridge ferry terminal, Eagle Harbor; the island is a little hilly, so consider an electric bike for a smoother experience.
-Seattle to Bainbridge Island: 35-minute ferry, 1 hour and 45-minute drive (via Tacoma).
+Seattle to Bainbridge Island: 35-minute ferry or 1 hour and 45-minute drive (via Tacoma).

 A compact yet dynamic riverfront city boasting world-class dining, an unconventional art scene, and a wealth of outdoor activities.
 AKA Rose City, Portland is brimming with gardens, from the International Rose Test Garden to enormous Washington Park (410 acres) and Hoyt Arboretum (187 acres), both a Chinese and a Japanese Garden, and much more.
 Food and drink are major highlights here, with a special focus on locally-grown produce, creative Asian fare, food carts galore, gourmet doughnuts, and homebrewed/distilled liquor, wine, and beer (there are 84 breweries in the Portland metro area).
 Catch an exhibit at the Portland Art Museum, live storytelling with The Moth, a dance night at the Holocene, or catch a cheap metal show at The Know.
 Do not leave the city without a stop at Powell’s City of Books, the largest independent bookseller in the world.
 Seattle to Portland: 2 hour and 45-minute drive, 3 and a half-hour train ride (about 6 per day), or 45-minute flight (about 25 per day).